jaebak/ku-dream-group/docs/index.md

 ///

 Welcome to the Korea University Particle Physics DREAM (Design, Realize, Experiment, Analysis, Measurement) Group.
-The group **probes fundumental questions in particle physics with experiments**.
+The group **probes fundamental questions in particle physics with experiments**.

 ## CMS experiment
 Our group is investigating particle physics with the CMS (Compact Muon Solenoid) experiment.